xichensf/magical/README.md

 **Topologically associating domain file (prior)**:

 A six column matrix with genome coordinates (*left_chr, left_point1, left_point2, right_chr, right_point1, right_point2*) for the two boundaries of each domain.
-A no proper TAD information or HiC profile is available for the context being studied.
-We also provide an option to use 200kb to TSS or 500kb to TSS as prior to initally pair peaks and genes.
-Please ensure the reference genome used for scATAC-seq and TAD are the same.
-We noted that most HiC profiles were on hg19 while scATACseq is more recent and usually based on hg38.
+If no proper TAD information or HiC profile is available for the context being studied.
+We also provide another option to use distance to TSS as prior to initally pair peaks and genes.
+In addition, please ensure that the reference genome used for scATAC-seq and TAD is the same.

 **Candidate genes**: